wentuoc/tp/docs/UserGuide.md

 ![filterCommandWorkingSample.png](diagrams/filterCommandWorkingSample.png)

-### view ingredients from the preloaded recipes list or selected recipes list: `view`
+### Viewing details about a meal: `view`

-This command allows user to view the ingredients of a recipes from the preloaded recipes list or the recipe list that the user selected.
+This command allows the user to view the details of a meal (e.g. name, ingredients, cost breakdown) from the Recipes List or Wishlist.
+This is chosen via the `/r` or `/w` tag.

 Syntax:
 ```